israellevin/mcomix/wiki/content/Home.md

 Summary
 ---

 MComix is a user-friendly, customizable image viewer.
 It is specifically designed to handle comic books (both Western comics and manga) and supports a variety of container formats (including CBR, CBZ, CB7, CBT, LHA and PDF).
-It is written in Python using GTK+ through the PyGTK bindings, and runs on both Linux and Windows.
+It is written in Python using GTK through the PyGGObject bindings, and runs on both Linux and Windows.

 MComix is a fork of the [Comix project](http://comix.sourceforge.net/), and aims to add bug fixes and stability improvements after Comix development came to a halt in late 2009.